Go to Home Page Diana, Goddess of the Hunt — for Ancestors!

 Basics of DNA Testing for Genealogy

-STR testing measures relationship in a time frame of hundreds of years, making the distance to the MRCA (most recent common ancestor) sufficiently close to be genealogically useful.
+STR testing measures relationship in a time frame of hundreds of years, making the distance to the MRCA (Most Recent Common Ancestor) sufficiently close to be genealogically useful.
 And "useful" is an understatement.
-STR testing is a powerful tool for determing whether people do or do not share a recent common ancestor.
+STR testing is a powerful tool for determing whether people do or do not share a recent common ancestor, and it is the foundation for Y-DNA surname projects.

-There is another form of Y-chromosome DNA testing called SNP testing — the acronym stands for "single nucleotide polymorphism" and is pronounced as a single word, "snip."
+There is another form of Y-chromosome DNA testing called SNP testing — the acronym stands for "Single Nucleotide Polymorphism" and is pronounced as a single word, "snip."
 Results of SNP testing are expressed as + or - (positive or negative) to indicate the presence or absence of a particular mutation.
 Each suspected mutation requires a separate test.
-Results of SNP testing determine a person's haplogroup, and deep testing can identify subgroups, called "subclades."
+Results of SNP testing determine a person's haplogroup, and deep testing (meaning exhaustively testing all known SNPs for the haplogroup) can identify subgroups, called "subclades."

 General Funds